 Amount of the grant:min. €100 to max. €500

-Duration of the grant: one time
+Duration of the stipend: one time

 Application: application: possible at any time